 Gregory Arcuri

 Gregory Arcuri is a program coordinator and research assistant for the Renewing American Innovation (RAI) Project at the Center for Strategic and International Studies (CSIS).
 He supports the project's event management, outreach, and research exploring methods for securing critical strategic supply chains and reinvigorating the American innovation ecosystem.
-Gregory was formerly an intern with the RAI Prroject, where he provided general research and programmatic support.
+Gregory was formerly an intern with the RAI Project, where he provided general research and programmatic support.
 He holds a BA in international affairs from the George Washington University Elliott School of International Affairs.

 All content by Gregory Arcuri